sumonstr12/EmoployeeData/README.md

 The **CSS file** is located at `employees/static/employees/style.css` and provides basic styling for:

-I applied css on this project. but it didn't properly works. and didn't find the main bugs.
+I applied css on this project. but it didn't  works properly. and i didn't find the main bugs.

 ---